markcastle/eventstreaming/TASK.md

 ---

-## EPIC 14 – Fluent Event Builder & Chaining
+## EPIC 14 – Fluent Event Builder & Chaining (🟡 In Progress, started 2025-04-25)

 - [ ] 🔹 Create new project `EventStreaming.Builders` for fluent event builder/chaining APIs.
 - [ ] 🔹 Add new project(s) to the solution for full integration and testing.